dappforce/x-seller-squid/README.md

 ---

-Custom API calls implementation can be found [here](./src/server-extension/resolvers/pendingOrders.ts).
+The implementation of custom API calls can be found [here](./src/server-extension/resolvers/pendingOrders.ts).

-Custom API calls data types can be found [here](./src/server-extension/model/pendingOrder.model.ts)
+Data types for custom API calls can be found [here](./src/server-extension/model/pendingOrder.model.ts)

-X-Seller has such custom API queries/mutations as:
+X-Seller has custom API queries/mutations such as:

 #### _Mutations_

-- `createPendingOrder(account, domain)` - create PendingOrder entity.
-New entity will have field `clientId` which will be automatically filled by value from `Clien-Id` header of mutation request.
+- `createPendingOrder(account, domain)` - create a PendingOrder entity.
+The new entity will have the `clientId` field which will be automatically filled with the value from the `Client-Id` header of the mutation request.
-  - _account_ - owner/initiator of the particular order;
+  - _account_ - the owner/initiator of the particular order;
-  - _domain_ - domain name which is booked by `account`.
-This value will be used for a new PendingOrder entity as unique ID value.
-So creation of duplicates of PendingOrders are impossible.
+  - _domain_ - the domain name that was booked by `account`.
+This value will be used as a new unique ID value for a new PendingOrder entity in the DB, so that creation of duplicate PendingOrder entities is impossible.

 ```graphql